Meet Sarah

 "Sarah, let's check the logic.
 I want to walk through each connection and have you tell me whether it makes sense."

-I draw the cloud structure and we test each arrow:
+We look at the Evaporating Cloud structure test each arrow:

 "First, A to B: To have sustained effective impact, do you need to contribute your perspective and have problems addressed?"